 Looking for the right company to work for can sometimes be a challenge.
-There are many factors that play into the decision, including the company’s culture and the types of projects you will be working on.
-However, there are some key steps that can help you find the best possible fit for your dream job.
+Many factors play into the decision, including the company’s culture and the types of projects you will be working on.
+However, some key steps can help you find the best possible fit for your dream job.

 Write, Re-write, and Polish Your Resume

 You might be tempted to simply write a basic resume detailing a chronological list of your accomplishments and skills, but this is not the best approach.
 Hiring managers are more interested in seeing how well you can apply your skills and knowledge to real-world situations.